 - Pour your mixture into the spray bottle and it’s ready to use

 To apply the rosemary solution to your hair, towel dry your hair after washing it then spray the rosemary water over your hair, concentrating on the scalp.
 Once you have sprayed your hair, massage your scalp gently.
 There is no need to rinse the rosemary off and you can continue with your usual post-shower routine.

 While you should not experience any negative reaction you should start using this solution twice a week in the first week of use.
 Then you can build this up to daily use if you like or every time you wash your hair if you don’t wash it daily.
 This will depend on the individual of course, and the type of hair you have.
 If you have allergies or sensitive skin you should patch test the rosemary water on your jawline first before spraying it on your scalp.

-For best results, you should use this consistently.
-While you should notice shinier and healthier hair and any dryness of the scalp improve in the short term, hair growth will take longer to become evident.
+For the best results, you should use this consistently.
+While you should notice shinier and healthier hair and any dryness of the scalp improves in the short term, hair growth will take longer to become evident.
 Be patient and remember to keep this up as part of your regular ongoing hair maintenance regime.
-It should keep in the fridge for 1-2 weeks.
+It should be kept in the fridge for 1-2 weeks.